Release of LAStools@Linux

 • The -gui option has not been ported because most users run LAStools@Linux on the command line for batch processing.

-• Upgrades to newer versions of the external dependencies are made over time.
+• Upgrades to newer versions of the external dependencies are made at the LAStools@linux in multicore as well.

 Technical background